Moderator: Chief Couch Potato Kylie

 *** – I will give it six episodes and see what happens.
 There are things I like, and things I don’t.
 We’ll see which “things” are allowed to flourish.

 ** – I will give it three episodes.
 Chances are, I’m mainly bored, but there is some intrigue or fascination that could hold it together.
 No matter how unlikely.

 * – Pass on this one, guys.
 It’s a snoozer/not funny/not interesting/not my cup of tea… there are too many options to waste time on this one.

-The Good Place = 4.7, by average of the podcast panel.
+iZombie = 4.2, by average of the podcast panel.

 Follow us on Facebook, Twitter (@cpupodcast), Instagram (@couchpotatoesunite), Pinterest (@cpupodcast), or email us at email@example.com – or subscribe to this blog, the YouTube channel, our iTunes channel, our Stitcher Radio channel , and/or find us on Google Play to keep track of brand new episodes.
 In the meantime, let us know what you think!
 Comment or review us in any of the above forums – we’d love your feedback!

 Remember, new episodes and blog posts are published weekly!
-Next Wednesday, we offer the first of a new, two-part miniseries featuring a brand new panel around the CPU!
-Water Cooler, as we begin ongoing coverage of Netflix comedy Grace and Frankie.
-In our first episode of this miniseries, we will recap Seasons 1 and 2 in an effort to catch up to the current season.
+Next Wednesday, we offer the second of our two-part iZombie miniseries, in which we will recap Season 4, which will render CPU! officially caught up to the current season.
 Stay tuned!